ugur97dev/ionic-vue-app/README.md

 Btw the ionic developers create CapacitorJS.
 This Framework is included in this project.
 It enables us to compile our project to an IOS or ANDROID app.

+So first of all make sure you have the right dependencies

 Lets get started!
 Open your Terminal and enter step by step the